An Interview with Keith F. Davis, Part 1: It’s Not a Normal Job

 The first goal really was to use the impressive resources that were already there.
 I began putting shows together right after I was given the curatorial position, that is, about two or three months after I arrived.
 We started small.
 The very first exhibition was a Lewis Hine exhibition that I did for the Kansas City Museum, a good local history museum in a noted historical house in the city.

 In January 1981 the first big Callahan show I did opened at the Spencer Art Museum at the University of Kansas in Lawrence.
-A friend of mine from graduate school in New Mexico—Tom Southall—was curator at the Spencer and made the show possible on a fairly short planning schedule.
-We had Harry and Eleanor come out for the opening, we published a catalogue, and the show went on to enjoy a very nice national tour.
+A friend of mine from graduate school in New Mexico — Tom Southall — was curator at the Spencer and made the show possible on a fairly short planning schedule.
+We had Harry and Eleanor come out for the opening, we published a catalog, and the show went on to enjoy a very nice national tour.
 From there, things really took off, and new shows were done, and offered for tour, on a pretty regular basis.

 You once said that your goal was to have something original to say about American photography both in building the collection and in the exhibitions.
 How would you characterize what that means?

 I’ve always felt that no two collections need to make the same statement.
 The history that we’re dealing with is so wonderfully rich and nuanced that there’s plenty of opportunities to do interesting things — to not simply confirm what we already know but to add to that body of shared wisdom, and perhaps even to complicate what we think we already know.
 My goal from the start was to build organically on what was there in 1979, with every bit of new growth providing possibilities for yet more expansion.